sevaho/OS_DEV/README.md

 ####MYOS:

-As the name says this is my very own OS writtin in C, it is still small.
+As the name says this is my very own OS written in C, it is still small.

 DOC: